danielchyeh/ImageNet-100-Pytorch/README.md

   --learning_rate 0.2 \
   --cosine \
 ```
-Note: Please set up the augment: `--data_folder` as main path to ImageNet-100 in the main_IN.py
+Note: Please set up the augment: `--data_folder` as main path (e.g. `/root/data/imagenet-100`) to ImageNet-100.

-Step learning schedule is applied as defult in the implementation (append `--cosine` to switch to cosine annealing).
+Cosine annealing schedule is applied as defult in the implementation (remove `--cosine` to switch to step learning schedule).

 ## Results
 Experiments on ImageNet-100: